Captian-obvious/captian-obvious.github.io/SolidModelingSerialization.md

 Also it seems that Roblox treats `IntersectOperation`s differently internally,<br/>
 as they have different behavior when it comes to physics and rendering.<br/>
 *ie. they don't render the same way as `UnionOperation`s, and have different collision behavior*<br/>
-Roblox Studio also creates `IntersectOperation`s in a strange way where it intersects all parts first,<br/>
-then intersects the result with the base part. (lines up with my testing)<br/>
+Roblox Studio also creates `IntersectOperation`s in a strange way where it intersects all selected<br/> `BasePart`s first, then intersects the result with the first selected `BasePart`.<br/>
-Simply by looking at the classname and seeing if its an `IntersectOperation` or not,<br/>
+(lines up with my testing).
+As such, simply looking at the classname and checking<br/>
-we can reliably determine if we need to adjust the pipeline to accomodate these differences.<br/>
+if its an `IntersectOperation` or not, we can reliably determine if we need to adjust<br/>
-Although it will take some trial and error, you now can reliably create `UnionOperation`s from<br/>
+the pipeline to accomodate these differences.
+Although it will take some trial and error,<br/>
-their RBXM/RBXMX data.
+you now can reliably create `UnionOperation`s from their RBXM/RBXMX data.

 *note: the below code is from my implementation of this, available in [UnionOperation.lua](../module/Dependancies/UnionOperation.lua)*